Success is thrilling.

 Goal: One full-syllabus mock test per week.
 All India Rank benchmarking.
 Time management mastery.

-Key focus this phase: negative marking control (which questions to skip, which to attempt), question selection strategy, and Biology accuracy — which should be your highest-scoring subject by this point.
+Key focus in this phase: negative marking control (which questions to skip, which to attempt), question selection strategy, and Biology accuracy — which should be your highest-scoring subject by this point.

 By Month 10, your preparation should be at its deepest and most targeted.
 Do not introduce any new study materials, new teachers, or new strategies at this point.
 Trust the system you have built over the preceding months.

 For Biology: re-read NCERT chapters in your weak areas.
-NEET Biology questions frequently come from lines, diagrams, or examples that most students overlook during standard preparation.
+NEET Biology questions frequently come from within lines, diagrams, or examples that most students overlook during standard preparation.
 A focused NCERT re-read at this stage catches those gaps before the exam.

 For Physics and Chemistry: focus entirely on error list practice and full-length mock test analysis.
 New content should take up no more than 1–2 hours per day — the bulk of your time belongs to practice and targeted review.